mdn/fred/README.md

 We place this JS in `entry.inline.js`, and it's inlined on page load.
 Rspack also generates the necessary CSP hash when doing a prod build with `npm run build`.

+If this code is component-specific, it can be imported with `?source&csp=true` and used to set the value of `static inlineScript` in a Server Component.
+Remebmer to add an additional entry to the CSP hashes in yari when doing so.

 ### Layout

 See [the layout README](./components/layout/README.md).